angelamcosta/printf/README.md

 ## Introduction

-This aim of this project is to recode printf and learn how to use variadic arguments.
+The aim of this project is to recode printf and learn how to use variadic arguments.

 The subject of the project can be found in [this link](https://raw.githubusercontent.com/angelamcosta/printf/main/en.subject.pdf).